Leeds Teaching Hospitals provides patients with access to some of the very best care in the country across a wide range of services.

 Our services include:

-• hospital services for our community in Leeds that include high quality and effective care including A&E, outpatients, inpatients, maternity and older people’s services;
+- High quality and effective hospital services for our community in Leeds, such as two Emergency Departments, outpatients, inpatients, maternity and older people services;

 We are committed to providing the people of Leeds with accessible high-quality healthcare including emergency, surgical and medical care.